Cosmic Creation

 Themes of the book

-Galileo’s famous intellectual defiance, regardless of what you believe these are the facts, is required now more than ever.
+Galileo’s intellectual defiance, regardless of belief these are the facts, is required now more than ever.

-Many people believe religion is an immovable object.
-While the growth and progress of science is an irresistible force.
+Many believe religion is an immovable object.
+While the progress of science is an irresistible force.

-The certainty of religion remains, but as Galileo is reported to have said 'yet it moves'.
+The certainty of religion remains, yet it moves.